K-D-Gallagher/eye-patterning/README.md

 The data we are publishing is very rich and contains many more phenomena than the ones we've reported on.
 This driver file (ANALYSIS_DRIVER.m) contains code demonstrating how to access our data and the various ways we've annotation the data to extract measurements from subpopulations of cells and/or different regions of interest in the tissue.
 We hope this code helps facilitate further analysis from researchers interested in expanding on our work or, even better, asking new questions entirely!

-&nbsp;

 ## Cell tracking

-After segmenting cells [(see Part 2 below)](#part-1-segmentation-and-tracking-seg_tracking_driverm), we use the [munkres assignment algorithm](#step-4-tracking---hungarian-munkres-algorithm) to map cells between adjacent time points.
+After [segmenting cells](#part-1-segmentation-and-tracking-seg_tracking_driverm), we use the [munkres assignment algorithm](#step-4-tracking---hungarian-munkres-algorithm) to map cells between adjacent time points.
 Here, we demonstrate how to display a representation of tracked cells via a color mask that uses a unique, random color to label each tracked object.
+This data is available for all four datasets.

 ![tracking_example](github_media/tracking.gif)